slush0/stratum-mining-proxy/README.md

 1. Download TGZ file from https://github.com/slush0/stratum-mining-proxy/tarball/master
 2. Unpack it by typing "tar xf slush0-stratum-mining_proxy*.tar.gz"
-3. Most likely you already have Python installed on your system.
-Otherwise install it by "sudo apt-get install python-dev" (on Ubuntu and Debian).
+3. Most likely you already have Python respectively OpenSSL installed on your system.
+Otherwise install it by "sudo apt-get install python-dev libssl-dev"
+(on Ubuntu and Debian).
 3. Type "sudo python setup.py install" in the unpacked directory.
 4. You can start the proxy by typing "./mining_proxy.py" in the terminal window.
 Using default settings,